MANCHESTER & LAWRENCE RAIL TRAIL:

 South Manchester Rail Trail; 2.4 miles (Currently 0.8 miles developed)

 Difficulty: Methuen Rail Trail; Easy.
-Flat hard packed gravel rail trail.
-Mt bike recommended.
+Flat paved rail trail.

 Derry Loop Trail; Moderate.
 Trail consists of paved sections, stone-dust sections and on-road sections.
 Some hilly sections.

 To start from Manchester Street Park in Lawrence [Southern End]; From I-93 take exit 46 to Route 110 east.
 Bear left on Woodland St and follow to a traffic circle.
 Follow around to Manchester St, traveling underneath the old RR bridge and take your first left into the Park.
 Note; There are no Park entrance signs.